Dubai International Airport: Safety and security

 The Civil Aviation Authority of Dubai manages the overall safety and security of the airport.
 Pre-screening takes place in all terminals at the entrance of the airport.
 Iris scanning has been implemented in all UAE airports.
 This type of scanning prevents those deported from the UAE for serious criminal charges from returning again using fraudulent documents.

 The airport uses highly sensitive equipment to conduct thorough searches on travellers into the UAE, including screening for smuggling, possessing or taking illegal drugs in the country.
 A senior Dubai judge was quoted on 11 February 2008, by Seven Days saying, "These laws help discourage anyone from carrying or using drugs.
 Even if the amount of illegal drugs found on someone is 0.05 grams, they will be found guilty.
 The penalty is a minimum four years if it is for personal use.
 The message is clear—drugs will not be tolerated".
 A number of travellers have been held pending charge while Dubai authorities test their possessions, blood and urine for any trace of contraband.

-In 2018, Houthi rebel group claimed that Dubai airport had been attacked by drones launched by Houthi rebels from Yemen.
-In response, Dubai Airports stated “With regards to reports by questionable sources this morning, Dubai Airports can confirm that Dubai International (DXB) is operating as normal without any interruption”.
+In 2018, the Houthi rebel group claimed that Dubai airport had been attacked by drones launched by Houthi rebels from Yemen.
+In response, Dubai Airports stated "With regards to reports by questionable sources this morning, Dubai Airports can confirm that Dubai International (DXB) is operating as normal without any interruption".

 Operations

 Since there are international flights operating out from the airport, the terminals are equipped with immigration processing facilities and security scanning for all passengers including domestic, and regional passengers.
 Terminals 1 and 3 handle 95% of the international flights, whilst Terminal 2 mainly caters to regional flights and international flights routed to other airports in Middle East.
 Emirates Airline operates from only Terminal 3.
 Conversely, low-cost carriers such as flydubai operate flights out of Terminal 2.

 Passenger growth at the airport has been growing at an average rate of 18%.
 The airport reached its capacity of 33 million passengers per annum by 2007; however, this was still not enough to handle the growing over congestion at the airport.
 In 2013, the airport's capacity reached 75 million with the opening of concourse A and expansion of Terminal 2.

 Passenger traffic for 2014 grew by 7.5% as 70.48 million passengers passed through Dubai International, compared to 66.43 million during the corresponding period in 2013.
 Growth slowed down in 2014 due to the 80-day runway resurfacing project, which saw DXB operate with only one runway between May and July.

 In 2014, India was DXB's biggest destination with 8.91 million passengers.
 The UK, Saudi Arabia and Pakistan followed with 5.38 million, 4.88 million and 3.13 million, respectively.
-London's Heathrow became the top city destination, recording 2,626,357 passengers.
+London Heathrow became the top city destination, recording 2,626,357 passengers.
 Doha followed it with 2,355,959.